Midhun-live/Websense-Search-client/README.md

  - **pages/:** Includes Next.js pages such as index.tsx.
  - **routes/:** API route handlers for health checks and search requests.
  - **public/:** Public assets like icons and images.

+# Notes

+ - Ensure the backend is running before starting the frontend.
+ - Use valid URLs and queries for best results.